Bullsbrook

 Bullsbrook faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high, with 28.6% of residents currently enrolled in formal education.
-This includes 11.4% in primary education, 8.9% in secondary education, and 2.6% pursuing tertiary education.
+Enrolment in education is strong, with 28.6% of the population participating in formal study.
+This cohort comprises 11.4% of residents in primary school, 8.9% in secondary school, and 2.6% in higher education.

 Frequently Asked Questions - Education